 Peterson Yuhala

-In my free time I am an electronics hobbyist who loves tinkering with Raspberry Pis and Arduinos to build interesting automation projects.
+In my free time I am an electronics hobbyist who loves tinkering with microcontrollers to build interesting automation projects or a tech tinkerer experimenting with the latest AI tools.
 When I’ve got a bit more breathing room, I dive into Kali Linux and explore the art of ethical hacking.
+I also manage The Tech Hub, a programming and technology blog.

 News